dlcs/book/API_Reference/key.md

 ![](key.png)

 Credentials for accessing the API.
-The Key object will only have the accompanyinf secret field returned once, when a new key is created.
+The Key object will only have the accompanying secret field returned once, when a new key is created.
 Thereafter only the key is available from the API.

+To obtain a key and a secret, make an empty POST to this collection with administrator privileges and the returned Key object will include the generated secret.

 ```
-/customers/{0}/keys/{1}
+/customers/{customer}/keys
+/customers/{customer}/keys/{keyId}
 ```